-Following the information from the child monitoring system, the group teacher in consultation with the internal counsellor and the managers will give a preliminary indication for secondary education at the end of group 7.
-The group teacher(s) of group 8, again in consultation with the internal counsellor and management will give a final recommendation.
-At the group 8 information evening, which takes place midyear, you will be informed individually about the available options for choosing the right secondary school for your child.
+Following the information from the child monitoring system,

+the class teacher in consultation with the internal counsellor and the managers will give a preliminary indication for secondary education at the end of grade 7.
+The class teacher(s) of grade 8, again in consultation with the internal counsellor and management will give a final recommendation.
+At the grade 8 information evening, which takes place midyear, you will be informed individually about the available options for choosing the right secondary school for your child.